utkinn/PyGmod/docs/for_addon_developers/tutorial2.rst

 Then, open the ``__init__.py`` script again.

-We have to make two changes here: first, we need to print the text to the chat instead of the game console.
+We have to make two changes here: first, we need to print the text to the chat instead of the console.
 We need to access Garry's Mod Lua somehow.
 We can use :mod:`pygmod.gmodapi` module for this.
 Add this line to the top of the script::

     from pygmod.gmodapi import *

-Now we can use any Lua function right away.
+Now we can use any Lua function.

 We will set a ``PlayerInitialSpawn`` hook with a callback which will print the greeting.